frdr-dfdr/frdr_docs/docs/en/faq.md

                     Documentation will provide context for your data, and we strongly recommend that you include a README, acodebook or other documentation to ensure your data can be understood and interpreted correctly over time!
                 </div>
                 <div class="mb-3">
-                    For further guidance and a README template, please see <a href="preparing_your_data.md#documenting-your-submission">Documenting Your Submission</a> .
+                    For further guidance and a README template, please see <a href="/docs/en/preparing_your_data/#documenting-your-submission">Documenting Your Submission</a> .
 Our curation team is also happy to work with you to create documentation for your dataset.
 Please reach out to <a href="mailto:support@frdr-dfdr.ca">support@frdr-dfdr.ca</a> if you would like assistance.
                 </div>
             </div>
         </div>
         <div class="faq">
             <a class="faq-question collapsed" data-toggle="collapse" href="#code" role="button" aria-expanded="false" aria-controls="code">
                 <div class="d-flex justify-content-between">
-                    <div class="card-title">3.
+                    <div class="card-title" id="3-can-i-deposit-my-code-in-frdr">3.
 Can I deposit my code in FRDR?</div>
                     <i class="fas fa-plus"></i>
                 </div>
             </a>